GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You can't just ask customers what they want and then try to give that to them.
-By the time you get it built, they'll want something new.
+> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
 >
-> ~ *Steve Jobs*
+> ~ *Henry Petroski*

 ---
 ## 🏎 Quick Facts